tripodsan/seek-bzip/README.md

 [![Build Status](https://travis-ci.org/cscott/seek-bzip.png)](https://travis-ci.org/cscott/seek-bzip)

-`seek-bzip` is a pure-javascript Node.JS module adapted from 'node-bzip' and before that antimatter15's pure-javascript implementation for decoding bzip2 data.  `seek-bzip` currently only decodes buffers into other buffers, synchronously.
-Unlike `node-bzip`, `seek-bzip` can seek to and decode single blocks from the bzip2 file.
+`seek-bzip` is a pure-javascript Node.JS module adapted from [node-bzip](https://github.com/skeggse/node-bzip) and before that [antimatter15's pure-javascript nzip2 decoder](https://github.com/antimatter15/bzip2.js).
+Like these projects, `seek-bzip` only does decompression (see [compressjs](https://github.com/cscott/compressjs) if you need compression code).
+Unlike those other projects, `seek-bzip` can seek to and decode single blocks from the bzip2 file.

+`seek-bzip` primarily decodes buffers into other buffers, synchronously.
+With the help of the [fibers](https://github.com/laverdet/node-fibers) package, it can operate on node streams; see `test/stream.js` for an example.

 ## How to Install